shaystrong/who-is-shay/README.md

 * I care about you as a person (and your work-life balance).
 I enjoy hearing about your hobbies, families, and projects outside of work.
 * I am a visual learner and communicator.
 I appreciate whiteboarding, graphics, and sketches.
 * I highly value proactivity and a willingness to own things.
 Don't wait for me to task you.
+* If I send a note on Slack, please acknowledge read-reciept with at least an emoji icon.
+Being hybrid + virtual + asychonrous can be lonely and unclear and I need to know you saw what I posted.

 ## Operating Approach